Awarding a single contract for several preservation, rehabilitation, or replacement projects helps agencies reduce costs and achieve program goals.

 Bundling Projects Saves Time and Cost

-The U.S. transportation system is aging, with many transportation agencies seeing an ever-increasing number of highways and bridges that need more immediate attention.
+The U.S. transportation system is aging, with many States seeing an ever-increasing number of highways and bridges that need more immediate attention.
 As a result, system performance is reduced, leading to potentially adverse impacts to quality of life, mobility, travel time, freight movements, and emergency response times.
 Often the most pressing needs are on the local systems, as evidenced by bridges that are being posted for reduced loads.

 Project bundling is a proven practice that draws upon efficiencies found through project delivery streamlining, as well as benefits from alternative and traditional contracting methods.
 A bundled contract could cover a single county, district, or State, and it may be tiered to allow a combination of work types (design, preservation, rehabilitation, or complete replacement).
 Bundling design and construction contracts saves procurement time, leverages design expertise, and builds momentum toward keeping critical assets in a state of good repair.